Skip to main content

 Run the import

-The import button is enabled when every row has no issues and you have permission to create account collections.
+The import button is enabled when every row has no issues and you have permission to create the records for that import type.
 Yorlet shows progress while the import runs, then displays a completion summary.

 Fix issues inline

 Cells in the preview table are editable.
 Click a cell to change the value from your CSV; Yorlet checks the row again as you type.
-For account collection amounts, the preview shows a formatted currency value, such as £330.00, when Yorlet can read the amount.
+Where Yorlet can interpret a value, the preview shows a formatted version.
+For example, amounts show a formatted currency value such as £330.00.
 While editing, the cell shows the original value from the CSV.
 Use Show N with issues to filter the preview to rows that need attention.

 Re-run an import